When it comes to pets, Lotte Verbeek prefers guinea pigs.

 Even though there weren't any actors or actresses among her childhood heroes, Lotte Verbeek was about eight years old when she decided she would be an actor.
 She would later look to Juliette Binoche, Isabelle Hubert, Cate Blanchett, Kate Winslet, Leonardo DiCaprio, and Alain Delon for inspiration.

 At one point in her life, Lotte Verbeek aspired to be a circus performer and took circus lessons.
 Her specialty was ball walking.

-Lotte Verbeek's first celebrity crush was Johnny Depp, especially him portraying Don Quixote.
+Lotte Verbeek's first celebrity crush was Johnny Depp, especially him portraying Don Juan DeMarco.